caucy/batch_ping/README.md

 ## Attention:
-ping can support ping many ip, id is pid，and the add's seq is the same.
+ping can support ping many ip, id is pid，and the addr's seq is the same.

 fix same bug of github.com/sparrc/go-ping, such as if the dst server use the iptable ban ping, go-ping will hang .